Lorddragonfira/Principles2020/README.md

 Privacy Policy
 1.
 <!-- very good start don't forget that you can use a privacy policy generator for this part of the assignment -->

+## Privacy Policy
+1. Youtube
+2. The website I have chosen is www.youtube.com, it is an online platform which allows individuals to share, listen and build communities through their own unique voices (Mostly in the form of video and sound).
+Their purpose is to promote freedom of self expression, information and opportunity.
+Their motto/mission is literally "to give everyone a voice and to show" it to the whole world.
+You can make an account with Youtube and the type of data they collect is, Name and Gender, Personal details such as as phone number, emails, they collect your digital footprint such as your recent searches and videos you watched or liked, thus based on this information Youtube is able to configure your interests, hobbies and preferences.
+To conclude, essentially Youtube collects data we have given them and the data they collect from our continued use of their service.

+## 3. Youtube Privacy Policy I made using policy generator.
+AKA privacyPolicy.html [privacyPolicy__20210558_.doc (2).docx](https://github.com/Lorddragonfira/Principles2020/files/6082835/privacyPolicy__20210558_.doc.2.docx)
+We collect personal information from you, including information about your: name, contact information, location, computer or network, interactions with us, billing or purchase information,

+We collect your personal information in order to:
+Provide our services of sharing , listening and building an online community.

+Besides our staff, we share this information with:
+Google in order to maintain and improve our services, develop better services, provide personalized services, measure data, communication with the consumer, and to protect users and Google/Youtube.
+We keep your information safe by storing it in encrypted files in multiple locations, which are also unreadable by humans, through data randomization and with physical security .

+We keep your information for 18 months at which point we securely destroy it by securely erasing the data, or physically through a crusher or shredder.
+You have the right to ask for a copy of any personal information we hold about you, and to ask for it to be corrected if you think it is wrong.
+If you’d like to ask for a copy of your information, or to have it corrected, please contact us at https://support.google.com/, or (866) 777-7550

+## 5. How this applies to the 5 principles which I chose
+1. It follows Principle 7 by allowing the individual to have the ability to correct the information we/Youtube has on them.
+The policy clearly outlines that you can contact us/Youtube through email or phone number if you want the personal information they hold about you to be corrected if wrong.
+2. It follows Principle 1 by clearly stating our purpose for collecting.
+E.G sharing, listening and building.
+It also clearly states the type of personal information they will be collecting about the individual by listing the information they are collecting E.G Name, contact, location, etc.
+3. It follows Principle 2 by stating that we are collecting information about you from YOU!
+4. It follows Principle 3 by clearly stating why we are collecting the information and who will be getting the information.
+This private policy even includes the other agency/third party agency that will have access to an individual's information.
+5. It follows Principle 5 by including a statement on how we store the individuals data, how long we store it for and what measures we have taken to prevent any loss, theft, misuse or disclosure.